SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 > point.
 >
 > > ## Solution
-> > We filled in empty highlighted cells from 2013 with out choice of null character, e.g. we left these cell blank.
+> > Replace the highlighted cells in the 2013 data with your choice of null character.
+For the 2014 data, highlighted
-> > We also added another column, named 'Weight_calibrated', to track whether the measuring equipment was calibrated
+> > cells refer to weight measurements which were taken when the measuring device was not calibrated correctly.
+You
-> > or not.
-Another option, although possibly not as good, would be to indicate that the measuring equipment was not
+> > should create a new column to track which measurements were with a calibrated measuring device, or probably not as
-> > calibrated in the notes column.
+> > good, you could instead create a note in the note column mentioning the calibration was not correct.
 > >
 > > ![weight calibrated](fig/weight_calibrated_column.png)
 > >